Midas-Labs/node-js-challenge/README.md

 # SnapGrid

 SnapGrid is a full-stack application built with modern technologies for managing user data and uploading images.
-It leverages a Node.js backend with TypeScript, GraphQL for querying data, TypeORM for database interactions with Postgres, and AWS S3 for image storage.
+It leverages a Node.js backend with TypeScript, GraphQL for querying data, TypeORM for database interactions with Postgres, AWS S3 for image storage and AWS ECS for container orchestration.

+Here is the demo of [SnapGrid](http://18.221.70.181:3000/)

 ## Table of Contents